grdddj/done-for-today/plan.md

 ## Deep work

-TR - feedback for all UI PRs + rebase

 TR - recovery designs - improve tests

+TR - merge all PRs into a super-PR and record tests

+TR - create mapping of Figma designs and UI tests

 ## Other work

 ## Ideas

-Should do a table/mapping of device/click tests for the appropriate Figma designs

 ## Notes